stevengroves187/TableReserve/README.md

    - The reservation time is after 9:30 PM, because the restaurant closes at 10:30 PM and the customer needs to have time to enjoy their meal.
    - The reservation date and time combination is in the past.
 Only future reservations are allowed.
 E.g., if it is noon, only allow reservations starting _after_ noon today.
 1. The `/reservations` API will have the same validations as above and will return 400, along with an informative error message, when a validation error happens.

-> **Hint** Parsing a Date that includes the time in JavaScript can be tricky.
-Again, keep an eye out for which time zone is being used for your Dates.

 ### US-04 Seat reservation